 Children can eat in the restaurants during normal opening hours.
 The staff will happily heat up baby milk and can also provide packed lunches.

-Babysitting with hotel staff is from €16 an hour (there's a minimum of two hours a booking and you'll need to give 24 hours’ notice).
+Babysitting with hotel staff is from €16 an hour, on request only, subject to availability (there's a minimum of two hours a booking and you'll need to give 24 hours’ notice).

 No need to pack